-Existing Proposed Explanation Exception for by-election (11) No person is entitled to vote at a by- election unless he or she continues to be resident until election day for the by-election in the same Region in which he or she was resident on the day the declaration of election was issued. deleted While by-elections will continue to be held 5 , this provision is not necessary.
+Existing Proposed Explanation place in which the voter resides for the purposes of this Act.
+Exception for by-election (11) No person is entitled to vote at a by- election unless he or she continues to be resident until election day for the by-election in the same Region in which he or she was resident on the day the declaration of election was issued. deleted Even if by-elections will continue to be held, this provision is not necessary.
 A person will be entitled to vote in a by-election if they are an eligible voter on the day on which the by-election is held.
 Seasonal residence (12) No person shall be deemed to be resident on election day in a home or dwelling that is (a) generally occupied by him or her during six months of the year or less, and (b) generally remains unoccupied by him or her for the balance of the year, unless, at a general election, the person has no residence in any other Region to which he or she might move on that day. deleted Not necessary given the elaboration of rules of residence outlined above.
-A person must still be able to prove their residence, so in practical terms where the person gets to vote will depend on what documentation is approved by the CEO.
-Language of Elections Languages of election officers No change.
+A person must still be able to prove their residence, so in practical terms where the person gets to vote will depend on what documentation is approved by the Chief Electoral Officer.